 The Geofencing Marketing purpose is to detect the user presence within the fence.
-It works in order to attract customers in a general area.
-When they are at least 100 meters away from the place, they may receive mobile notifications about that particular place.
+It works in order to attract customers in a specific area.
+When they are at least 50 meters away from the place, they may receive mobile notifications about that particular place.

 3 simple steps to set up geofencing marketing campaigns:

 Geofencing is an effective way to reach and connect with your users through mobile at scale.
-Not surprisingly, location-aware apps are found to be 235% more engaging than standard mobile apps, according to our last study.
+Not surprisingly, location-aware notifications are found to be 10x more effective than standard push notifications, according to our last study.
 Mobile geofencing incorporates location intelligence and behavioral data into your app in order to improve audience segmentation and the delivery of relevant notifications.
 It has proven to be an effective tool because it is personalized, it reaches the audience timely, and it is very targeted.